-FIGURE 9-8 Corporate guest data option of a PMS.

-more than a specified number of times per month or year, might be offered a free accommodation as either a business or a personal guest.
+Data from the guest histories concerning frequency of visits will also reveal some areas for follow-up (Figure 9-8).
+The frequent guest, defined as a person who stays at the establishment more than a specified number of times per month or year, might be offered a free accommodation as either a business or a personal guest.
 This person and his or her company should be entered into the database for follow-up with advertising promotions designed to attract that market segment.